 During the 2016-2017 season, Julia was seen performing in Montreal as a Laureate with Jeunes Ambassadeurs Lyriques (Théâtre Lyrichorégra 20) in a series of concerts in November.
 Julia returned to her hometown of Calgary in December to sing Handel's Messiah with Knox Presbyterian Church under the baton of Paul Grindlay.
 Julia was asked to return for a second-annual Valentine's performance of German operetta at the German-Canadian Benevolent Society of British Columbia with pianist Richard Epp and tenor Eric Schwarzhoff.
 In the spring, Julia appeared with Vancouver Opera as the Paralegal and chorus in Dead Man Walking and chorus for Verdi's Otello.
 Julia also participated in a musical theatre performance masterclass series with Patrick Street Productions' Peter Jorgensen, with the support of a career development grant from the Vancouver Opera Chorus Endowment (VOCE).

 In the 2015-2016 season, Julia performed Laetitia in The Old Maid and the Thief (Fear No Opera, Victoria), Cio-Cio-San's Cousin in Madama Butterfly (Vancouver Opera) and chorus in Evita (Vancouver Opera).
 Julia also appeared with the German-Canadian Benevolent Society of British Columbia in a concert of German operetta excerpts with pianist Richard Epp and tenor Eric Schwarzhoff.
 In the summer of 2016, Julia completed a Professional Musical Theatre Intensive at the American Academy of Dramatic Arts (AADA) in New York with the support of a grant from the Vancouver Opera Chorus Endowment (VOCE).

 Julia has received awards and scholarships from the Vancouver Opera Foundation, Vancouver Opera Chorus Endowment, University of British Columbia, Opera Nuova, and the Centre for Opera Studies in Italy (COSI).
-Julia is also a two-time recipient of the Johann Strauss Foundation Hecht Memorial Scholarship for Advanced Study of Music in Austria.
+Julia is also a two-time winner of the Johann Strauss Foundation Award (Hecht Memorial Scholarship for Advanced Study of Music in Austria).
 She had the privilege of spending two summers (2010, 2012) studying and performing at the Mozarteum University in Salzburg.
 At the Mozarteum, Julia studied directly with Barbara Bonney, Tom Krause, Janet Perry, Norman Shetler, and Hermann Keckeis.